-My excellent friend Barbara Neill is a huge fan of Richard Ashcroft, so much so that she named her third son Richard and her cat Ashcroft.
+My excellent friend Barbara Neill is a huge fan of Richard Ashcroft, so much so that she named her third son Richard and her cat Ashcroft after him.
 Now that’s dedication.
 Perhaps fortuitously, Richard Neill (now 17) grew up with the same passion for Richard Ashcroft as his mother.

 The 02 Academy in Glasgow was an excellent venue; with a capacity of 2,500, it was bijou without being overwhelming.
 I did have a moment of claustrophobia when I sat in the front row of the balcony, but that was my issue rather than then venue’s – so despite Richard’s efforts in sprinting up the stairs and getting us brilliant front row seats, I ended up on the second row with Barbara and a lot nearer the aisle.
 Still, that was 99% the same, and it meant I could focus on the gig.

 I have to admit that I don’t know who the warm-up DJ was – no-one had informed the friendly staff outside the venue – but he was good, with a variety of tracks from yesteryear and the present.
 The venue filled up gradually over the next couple of hours – we got in at seven, to have our pick of the seats – and then Mr Ashcroft himself came onto the stage with his band.

 Well, he’s a show man – but then, if indeed you’re reading this as a fan, I don’t need to tell you that.
 He performed to the crowd, giving them what they wanted; a blend of new and old.
 There were a few tracks from his latest album, These People, and a lot of his classic material as well.
 I won’t go through his entire set-list, because I always think it’s nice to be surprised, but I will say that “Out of My Body” was – to put to simply – sublime.
 When pieces of music carry you away to new levels of joy and pleasure, then that musician is clearly onto a good thing, and Ashcroft certainly is.